ovotech/gitoops/README.md

 GitOops is a tool to help attackers and defenders identify lateral movement and privilege escalation paths in GitHub organizations by abusing CI/CD pipelines and GitHub access controls.

-It maps relationships between your GitHub organization and environment variables in your CI/CD systems.
-It uses any Bolt-compatible graph database, so you can query your attack paths with openCypher:
+It works by mapping relationships between a GitHub organization and environment variables in its CI/CD systems.
+It'll use any Bolt-compatible graph database as backend, so you can query your attack paths with openCypher:

 ```
 MATCH p=(:User{login:"alice"})-[*..5]->(v:EnvironmentVariable)